Environmental policy of the United States: Risk control policy

 Underlying the policy decisions made by the United States is the concept of risk control, consisting of two parts: risk assessment and risk management.
 The science behind risk assessment varies greatly in uncertainty and tends to be the focus of political controversy.
 For example, animal testing is often used to determine the toxicity of various substances for humans.
 But assumptions made about expected dosage and exposure to chemicals are often disputed, and the dosage given to animals is typically much larger than what humans normally consume.
 While industry groups tend to take a risk-tolerant position, environmentalists take a risk-averse position, following the precautionary principle.

 Another issue is the effect that chemicals can have relative to lifestyle choices.
 Cancer, for example, typically surface decades after first exposure to a carcinogen, and lifestyle choices are frequently more important in causing cancer than exposure to chemicals.
 While the governmental role in mitigating lifestyle-choice risks can be very controversial (see Smoking in the United States), chemical exposure through lifestyle choices can also occur involuntarily if the public is not properly educated (see Endocrine disruptors).

 Finally, the way that threats are presented to the public plays a large role in how those threats are addressed.
 The threat of nuclear power and the environmental effects of pesticides are overstated, some have claimed, while many high-priority threats go unpublicized.
 In order to combat this discrepancy, the EPA published a Relative Risk Report in 1987, and a follow-up report published by the Relative Risk Reduction Strategies Committee in 1990 suggested that the EPA should adopt a more pro-active posture, educating the public and assigning budgetary priorities for objectively assessed high-risk threats.

-Regulation of these policies are also very difficult to have implemented.
-The EPA is faced with many challenges when it comes to emplacing these standards.
-For a more conservative government less EPA action is allowed to be carried out and even more so now with the potential disbandment of the EPA (2018).
-The battles over environmental science, the EPA, and regulatory decision making in 2017, as well as over the past two decades, say much about the way Congress deals with environmental, energy, and natural resources issues today, and the many obstacles it will face in trying to chart new policy directions of the twenty-first century.
-The environmental gridlock that often slows the democratic process makes it very difficult for the EPA to pass the risk control policy that they hope to implement.